eMapR/TimeSync-Plus/README.md

 ```sh
 python [path to python script] [path to your GEE geojson file] [path to your new geojson directory]
 ```
 Once the script is running, it will tell how many features (polygons) are in your geojson file, and will ask how many split files you want.
-An example would be if my geojson file had 286 features, and if I wanted to split it into three files, I would enter 3 when promted by the script.
-This would give me three geojson files with one with 96 features and two with 95 feautures.
+An example would be if my geojson file had 5362 features, and if I wanted each geojson to have about 500 features I would divide 5362 by 500 and round up from 10.724 to 11 and use this value.
+This would give me 11 geojson files with each file have ~487 feautures per file.
 Next, we will make databases for our geojson file or files.

 ## Step 8: Create Database(s) from geojson(s)
+Now, we will make SQL Databases from our geojoson files.
+This is done by running the geojsonToSqlDB.py script.

 ## Step 9: Start the App